 Please click here to read the full Year 3 University of Bristol Evaluation.

-The aim of the University’s first year’s feasibility study was to determine whether the intervention could be safely delivered and ensure that sufficient data could be captured to enable evaluation.
-The Year 2 evaluation is an interim report assessing outcome findings to date and developing a deeper understanding of the model.
-The Year 3 evaluation, which is currently underway and due at the end of 2019, will focus on a full evaluation, over the three-year pilot period, of outcomes, process, and cost-benefit analysis.
+The evaluation work was funded by Lloyds Bank Foundation for England and Wales.
+The final evaluation followed two prior studies.
+A feasibility study to determine whether the intervention could be safely delivered and ensure that sufficient data could be captured to enable evaluation.
+Followed by the Year 2 evaluation: an interim report assessing outcome findings to date and developing a deeper understanding of the model.

 Marac data shows us that Drive helped to reduce high risk perpetration, including serial and repeat perpetrators, especially post-intervention, and this was sustained for a year after the case was closed.

 Police data showed perpetration of DVA (domestic violence and abuse) offending had reduced by 30% for Drive service users recorded in the 6 months after intervention compared to 6 months before.